 Step 1.
 Remove the Java 1.6 or 1.7 that have been installed already, you can uninstall them using the following commands.

 Step 2.
 Downloading the latest Java archive.

-Download latest Java SE Development Kit 8 release from its official download page or use following commands to download from the shell:
+Download the latest Java SE Development Kit 8 release from its official download page or use the following commands to download from the shell:

 ### CentOS 64-Bit ### cd /opt/ wget --no-cookies --no-check-certificate --header "Cookie: gpw_e24=http%3A%2F%2Fwww.oracle.com%2F; oraclelicense=accept-securebackup-cookie" "http://download.oracle.com/otn-pub/java/jdk/8u40-b25/jdk-8u40-linux-x64.tar.gz" tar xzf jdk-8u40-linux-x64.tar.gz

 ### CentOS 32-Bit ### cd /opt/ wget --no-cookies --no-check-certificate --header "Cookie: gpw_e24=http%3A%2F%2Fwww.oracle.com%2F; oraclelicense=accept-securebackup-cookie" "http://download.oracle.com/otn-pub/java/jdk/8u40-b25/jdk-8u40-linux-i586.tar.gz" tar xzf jdk-8u40-linux-i586.tar.g

 After extracting the archive file use the alternatives command to install it. alternatives command is available in